willbmisled/ECsparrow/data/EClakesSQL.md

 -------------------------
 * **Table R2002m1**: Nitrogen predictions for MRB1 aggregated to lakes by reachcode (WBRchCd).
 Original data received from Anne Hoos on September 11 2014 (Sasdataset: "mrb1_massbalancereservoirs_2002.sas7bdat" in “forBryan_corrected_MRB1_Nitrogen_2002vs2020.zip”) and saved to C:\Bryan\EPA\Data\Sparrow\EastCoast\Predictions20140911.
 File read directly into R and saved as a table in EClakes.sqlite.

 * **Table R2002m2**: Nitrogen predictions for MRB2 aggregated to lakes by reachcode (WBRchCd).
-Original data received from Anne Hoos on September 23 2014 (Sasdataset: "mrb2_massbalancereservoirs_2002.sas7bdat" in “forBryan_MRB2_Nitrogen_2002vs2020.zip”) and saved to C:\Bryan\EPA\Data\Sparrow\EastCoast\Predictions20140923.
+Original data received from Anne Hoos on October 3 2014 (Sasdataset: "mrb2_massbalancereservoirs_2002.sas7bdat" in “Massbal_MRB2_addFIPSCorrectInlake.zip”) and saved to C:\Bryan\EPA\Data\Sparrow\EastCoast\Predictions20141003.
 File read directly into R and saved as a table in EClakes.sqlite.

 * **Table R2020m1**: Nitrogen predictions for MRB1 aggregated to lakes by reachcode (WBRchCd).
 Original data received from Anne Hoos on September 11 2014 (Sasdataset: "mrb1_massbalancereservoirs_2020.sas7bdat" in “forBryan_corrected_MRB1_Nitrogen_2002vs2020.zip”) and saved to C:\Bryan\EPA\Data\Sparrow\EastCoast\Predictions20140911.
 File read directly into R and saved as a table in EClakes.sqlite.